ks-fullstack/intranet-userservice/README.md

 Each configuration file contains environment-specific settings that control application behavior, API endpoints, database connections, and other critical parameters.
 The appropriate configuration is loaded based on the `NODE_ENV` variable.

 ## Testing
-To run the tests, use the command `npm test`.
+To run the tests, use the command `npm run test`.
 This will execute all test cases defined in the `specs` directory.

+### Testing & OTP service info

+When running tests you may use the `env/test.env` file.
+The test runner sets `TEST_ENV` to indicate a test execution.
+While running tests the suite will print a short informational line about the OTP service when `TEST_ENV` is set.

+- `TEST_ENV`: Set to `1` in `env/test.env` to disable audit log.

 ## Coverage Info